 Michamvi/Pingwe – The Rock Restaurant

 Of course, you’ve seen this photo on most of the Zanzibar websites.
 About 15 km north of Bwejuu is Pingwe/Michamvi.
 Look out for the wooden sign “The Rock”.
-Built on top of a small rock, this restaurant is a “must” visit on Zanzibar.
+Built on top of a small rock, this restaurant is regarded as a “must” visit on Zanzibar because of its unique position on a rock (I heard mixed reports about their food but haven’t been there myself, I avoid such touristy places).
 At low tide, you can walk the few meters from the beach, at high tide a boat brings you there.
-This photo was taken from Upendo Beach Lounge opposite The Rock Restaurant.

-Highly recommended: Do check out the shop of Jenga, at the beach opposite The Rock and next to Upendo Beach Lounge.
-It is a Fair Trade initiative of Melanie Steggink, owner of Bellevue Guesthouse in Bwejuu, to support the locals by providing a venue to market their beautiful crafts: dresses, hand bags, shoes, jewelry, etc. The ideal place to shop for stunning souvenirs and gifts for incredibly low prices!
+Highly recommended: Do check out the shop of Jenga, at the beach opposite The Rock, between Upendo and the parking area.
+It is one of the Fair Trade initiatives of Melanie Steggink, owner of Bellevue Guesthouse in Bwejuu, to support the locals by providing a venue to market their beautiful crafts: dresses, hand bags, shoes, jewelry, etc. The ideal place to shop for stunning souvenirs and gifts for incredibly low prices – and you are supporting and uplifting the locals!

-As I said earlier, you unfortunately cannot cross the Chwaka Bay lagoon at Michamvi, there is no ferry.
-To get to the northern part of the east coast, you have to drive back to Paje.
-At the traffic circle turn right, after about 10 km at the T-junction of Kitongani, you turn right again.
+As I wrote earlier, the road ends here.
+You cannot cross the Chwaka Bay lagoon, there is no ferry.
+To get to the northern part of the east coast, you now have to drive back to Paje.
+At the traffic circle turn right, after about 10 km at the T-junction of Kitogani, turn right again.
 Follow that road through Jozani Forest and Pete.
-When you get to the traffic circle, turn right onto the brand new road (on google maps it’s called UNNAMED ROAD).
-This road leads you through the beautiful rice plantations.
-I was told they are most beautiful during rainy season (April/May) when they flower.
+When you get to the big traffic circle, turn right onto the brand new road (on google maps it’s called UNNAMED ROAD).
+This road leads you through beautiful rice plantations.
+I was told they are the most beautiful during rainy season (April/May) when they flower.

 If you want to visit a spice farm on your own: In Mwera, turn right onto the only tar road branching off the main road (a GAPCO petrol station is on that corner, although a bit hidden).
 After you crossed 2 small bridges, you will see several spice farm signs on the road side.